Electric car use by country: Germany

 The stock of plug-in electric vehicles in Germany is the largest in Europe; there were 1,184,416 plug-in cars in circulation on 1 January 2022, representing 2.5% of all passenger cars on German roads, up from 1.2% the previous year.
 As of December 2021, cumulative sales totaled 1.38 million plug-in passenger cars since 2010.
 Germany had a stock of 21,890 light-duty electric commercial vehicles in 2019, the second largest in Europe after France.
 As of March 2020, the country had 27,730 public charging stations.

-Germany listed as the top selling plug-in car market in the European continent in 2019 and achieved a market share of 3.10%.
-Despite the global decline in car sales brought by the COVID-19 pandemic, the segment market share achieved a record 13.6% in 2020. with a record volume of 394,632 plug-in passenger cars registered in 2020, up 263% from 2019, Germany listed for a second year running as the best selling European plug-in market.
+Germany was the top-selling plug-in car market in Europe in 2019, with a market share of 3.10%.
+Despite the global decline in car sales brought by the COVID-19 pandemic, the segment market share achieved a record 13.6% in 2020. with a record volume of 394,632 plug-in passenger cars registered in 2020, up 263% from 2019, Germany was listed for a second year running as the best-selling European plug-in market.
 Both years, the German market led both the fully electric and plug-in hybrid segments.
 The only country that outsold Germany in 2020 was China.
 Sales in 2021 surged to 681,410 rechargeable units, capturing a record market share of 26.0%.

 The Smart electric drive led the plug-in electric car segment in Germany until 2013.

 Under its National Platform for Electric Mobility, Chancellor Angela Merkel in 2010 set the goal of putting one million electric vehicles on German roads by 2020.
 Initially, the government did not provide subsidies in favor of research.
 The Bundestag passed the Electric Mobility Act in March 2015 that authorized local government to grant non-monetary incentives.
-The measures privilege battery-powered cars, fuel cell vehicles and some PHEVs, by granting local governments the authority to offer additional incentives.
+The measures privilege battery-powered cars, fuel cell vehicles, and some PHEVs by granting local governments the authority to offer additional incentives.

-An incentive scheme was approved in April 2016 including purchase subsidies, charging stations and another federal government fleet purchases, with a target of 400,000 electric vehicles.
+An incentive scheme was approved in April 2016, including purchase subsidies, charging stations, and other federal government fleet purchases, with a target of 400,000 electric vehicles.
 Premium cars, such as the Tesla Model S and BMW i8, were not eligible.
 To meet the climate targets for the transport sector, in 2016 the government set the goal to have from 7 to 10 million plug-in electric cars on the road by 2030, and 1 million charging points available in Germany also by 2030.